QuentinBeauchet/SmartWatch/readme.md

 > ERROR 2002 (HY000): Can't connect to local server through socket '/run/mysqld/mysqld.sock' (2)

-This error mean that the mysql container is not ready yet and you should wait about 10s.
+This error mean that the mariadb container is not ready yet and you should wait about 10s.

 #